How to Ski on Ice: 4 Expert Tips

 If you are still struggling to turn on the ice, you can tactically plan your turns to avoid icy patches where possible.
 Look ahead and try to turn on areas of soft snow.
 Your edges will grip much better and it will feel a lot easier than tackling hard-packed ice.
 Another way to enhance your control is to traverse across the width of the slope.
 This will help you to manage your speed.
 When you turn across the hill you will be slowing yourself down rather than accelerating.
 If you do encounter an icy patch, stay calm and try to slide over it with flat skis.

-Watch Aaron T. Demonstrate These Top Tips in Action:
+Watch Aaron T. Demonstrate These Top Tips for Skiing on Ice in Action:

 Try It Out on the Slopes!